 - Application type & fees

-- MAH and Manufacturer compliance and legal status.
+- MAH and Manufacturer legal status.

 - Active Pharmaceutical Ingredient (API)